markuskreukniet/markus-tools/README.md

 ### Rules

 - We should not use CSS margins.
 This [video](https://www.youtube.com/watch?v=KVQMoEFUee8) can explain why we should not use it.
+- We should not always use `click` on button elements, but instead prefer `mouseDown`.
+This [video](https://www.youtube.com/watch?v=yaMGtiPckAQ) can explain why we should not use it.

 ### Build